 “From the very first WOMAD in 1982, children have been fundamental to the vision of WOMAD and from the outset the WOMAD Foundation has been bringing the magic of the festival into the classroom, entertaining and inspiring thousands of children.
 The students and their teachers have discovered all sorts of music art and dance from all over the world, in a wonderful and very personal way.There are few moments that are as vivid or enjoyable as when the kids, themselves, become a part of the sounds, traditions and colours of another culture.If we truly want a world full of global citizens, we have to start bringing the world inside the classroom.”
 Peter Gabriel

-From the initial Belfast City Council Peace III £16,000 investment in January 2013, the WOMAD in Northern Ireland programme has blossomed expanding across Northern Ireland becoming WOMAD NI attracting addition investors.
+From the initial investment of £16,000 by Belfast City Council Peace III in January 2013, the WOMAD in Northern Ireland programme has grown exponentially and expanded across the province, becoming WOMAD NI and attracting additional investors.

 Hosted over 450 workshops & 6 large showcase events - provided paid employment to over 50 professionals & artists - engaged over 4.000 direct participants - enabled 140 people to gain a qualification in Understanding Diversity through the World Of Music Arts & Dance.